openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/staff_debug_info.rst

 ############################

 The edX system keeps track of students' progress through a course -- recording when the student watches videos, responds to problems, and so on.
-If you are a staff member on a course, some of that data is visible to you for debugging purposes.
+If you are a member of a course team, some of that data is visible to you for debugging purposes.
 Under every problem is a **Staff Debug Info** button: clicking this button opens a popup with metadata about the problem.

 None of this information should be necessary for day-to-day usage of edX, but for the sake of clarity, some of these fields are documented here: